jlmedina123/codingforfun/notes/internalsclass.md

 	* page in PTE reserved to map 1024 high pages into low memory via kmap
 	* last 128 MB of kernel addr space used for temporary mapping of high-memory page frames
 	* techniques for mapping:
-		* kmap: maps high memory permanently to low memory
+		* `kmap`: maps high memory permanently to low memory
-		* kmap_atomic: temporary: mapped through window in kernel virtual addr space (page table entry reserved)
+		* `kmap_atomic`: temporary: mapped through window in kernel virtual addr space (page table entry reserved)
-		* vmalloc: allocates physically non-contiguous memory.
+		* `vmalloc`: allocates physically non-contiguous memory.
 Maps allocated pages into contiguous kernel virtual space
-		* ioremap: maps bus memory into CPU space.
+		* `ioremap`: maps bus memory into CPU space.
 It makes bus memory accessible to CPU via readb/l/w and writeb/l/w.
 Maps (it creates PTE entries) device memory to kernel virtual addr space
-		* request_mem_region: to reserve range of physical addresses that device maps and uses
+		* `request_mem_region`: to reserve range of physical addresses that device maps and uses
-		* remap_pfn_range: reserves virtual address range and maps it to range of physical pages that were previously allocated.
+		* `remap_pfn_range`: reserves virtual address range and maps it to range of physical pages that were previously allocated.
 Usually used for mmap implementation.
 Allows direct access to device memory or kernel memory from user space

 ```
 vmalloc()